carminalamit/hotel-reservation-system/README.md

 <!--**Link to project:** http://recruiters-love-seeing-live-demos.com/ -->

 ![s3](https://github.com/carminalamit/hotel-reservation-system/assets/95231683/24882a6e-70fd-4921-a58f-b95e03f502f2)

 Features:

+Users Page
-Users - users must register their details, after successful registration they can access the site by logging in.
+  - users must register their details, after successful registration they can access the site by logging in.
 Redirecting them to homescreen in this page they can choose their desire room and can make reservation after choosing prefer dates.
 Chosen and past dates by visitors will automatically disabled.

 ![s4](https://github.com/carminalamit/hotel-reservation-system/assets/95231683/23acca6a-80a8-426c-8ed8-f4e467fbc556)

+Admin Panel
-Admin Panel - hotel staffs can see booking details edit and cancel bookings and changes will automatically update on users page.
+  - hotel staffs can see booking details edit and cancel bookings and changes will automatically update on users page.
 Admin can easily add, update and delete room listings on users page and able to see all who register on the website.

 ## How It's Made: